paulkarpenko/us-code-ui/uscode/title-17-copyrights/chapter-001-subject-matter-and-scope-of-copyright.md

 (2) **Handling of fees.—** — The Register of Copyrights shall receive all fees (including the filing fee specified in paragraph (1)(G)) deposited under this section and, after deducting the reasonable costs incurred by the Copyright Office under this section, shall deposit the balance in the Treasury of the United States, in such manner as the Secretary of the Treasury directs.
 All funds held by the Secretary of the Treasury shall be invested in interest-bearing United States securities for later distribution with interest by the Librarian of Congress upon authorization by the Copyright Royalty Judges.

-(3) **Distribution of royalty fees to copyright owners.—** — The royalty fees thus deposited shall, in accordance with the procedures provided by clause (4), be distributed to those among the following copyright owners who claim that their works were the subject of secondary transmissions by cable systems during the relevant semiannual period:
+(3) **Distribution of royalty fees to copyright owners.—** — The royalty fees thus deposited shall, in accordance with the procedures provided by paragraph (4), be distributed to those among the following copyright owners who claim that their works were the subject of secondary transmissions by cable systems during the relevant semiannual period:

   (A) Any such owner whose work was included in a secondary transmission made by a cable system of a non-network television program in whole or in part beyond the local service area of the primary transmitter.

-  (B) Any such owner whose work was included in a secondary transmission identified in a special statement of account deposited under clause (1)(A).
+  (B) Any such owner whose work was included in a secondary transmission identified in a special statement of account deposited under paragraph (1)(A).

   (C) Any such owner whose work was included in non-network programming consisting exclusively of aural signals carried by a cable system in whole or in part beyond the local service area of the primary transmitter of such programs.